jhpstevens/30reactprojects/README.md

 P03-3 3.
 Install and use React Icons to the project and import img
          npm install react-icons

+P04 Testimonials App useEffect gets dummy data from https://jsonplaceholder.typicode.com/
+    The useEffect is only runned when the state of [testimonials] is changed.

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/stackblitz-starters-d4lkns)